Education Benefits for Veterans

 You can apply for VR&E benefits in person at a VA office, by calling the VA, or you can use a Veteran Service Organization such as the DAV, AmVets, etc. to help you apply.

-VA Chapter 36 benefits, also known as Personalized Career Planning and Guidance offers help and resources for veterans who qualify for VA education benefits.
+VA Chapter 36 benefits, also known as Personalized Career Planning and Guidance offer help and resources for veterans who qualify for VA education benefits.

 If you have left active duty within the last 12 months you may qualify for career counseling, educational counseling to help you select a school, and readjustment counseling to help you transition from the military to civilian life.
 You can also get help with your resume and career goals using Chapter 36 benefits.